Could investing in solar energy pay off sooner than you think?

 To claim that, however, you must owe at least $6,000 on your federal taxes before the solar tax credit kicks in.

 If you owed more than that, the ITC would reduce your total tax bill.
-If you owed less than $6,000, the ITC would eliminate your tax liability for 2022.
+If you owed less than $6,000, the ITC would eliminate your tax liability for the year.

-If you owe less than the ITC would save you for the year, you can choose to roll the remaining credits over to the following tax year, which ensures you don’t lose the value of any remaining credits.
+If you owe less than the ITC would save you for the year, you can, however, choose to roll the remaining credits over to the following tax year, which ensures you don’t lose the value of any remaining credits.

-Remember that you can also claim the solar tax credit even if the solar panel system you’ve installed is not on your primary residence.
+Remember that you can also claim the solar tax credit even if the solar panel system you’ve installed is not on your primary residence, i.e. you will be eligible for the ITC If you own the home and spend at least part of the year living in it.

 Regardless of where you’ve installed the solar panel system, you can only claim the tax credit once per solar installation.